 Broncos ownership, the city's mayor and Gov. Polis said the announcement also marked "the beginning of a much deeper and transparent phase of broader engagement with our neighbors."

-Officials from football organization said they were fully committed to a strong and inclusive Community Benefits Agreement process that will involve Denver City Council, nearby neighborhoods and community organizations to shape their vision with their needs and priorities in mind.
+Officials from the football organization said they were fully committed to a strong and inclusive Community Benefits Agreement process that will involve the Denver City Council, nearby neighborhoods and community organizations to shape their vision with their needs and priorities in mind.
 That process would begin immediately, they wrote.

 A PROCESS THREE YEARS IN THE MAKING